Lim-Sangho/meta-learning-reparam/README.md

 - Reparameterisation

-Reparameterisation in probabilistic model domain is to transform a distribution with bijective functions.
-For a continuous distribution, probability density of reparameterised distributions can be calculated by inverse functions of used bijective functions and its' Jacovians by chage of variable law.
-Commonly-used reparameterisations usually have a simple analytic solution: for example, Normal distribution can be reparameterised as follows:
+Reparameterisation of a probabilistic model means the transformation of the distribution of the model with a bijective function.
+For a continuous distribution, the probability density of a reparameterised distribution can be calculated in terms of the inverse function of the used bijective function and its Jacobian.
+Commonly-used reparameterisations usually have simple analytic solutions: for example, the Normal distribution can be reparameterised as follows:
 ```math
 z \sim N(\mu, \sigma),
 ```
 ```math
 z = \sigma u + \mu, \, u \sim N(0,1).
 ```
-Reparameterisation can be used to fix a poor geometry of distributions so that MCMC sampling including HMC work well on the reparemterisaed distributions.
-Neal's funnel is a famous toy example which shows how reparameterisation mitigate a problem of a poor geometry:
+Reparameterisation can be used to fix the poor geometry of a target distribution so that the MCMC sampler such as HMC works well on the reparemterisaed distribution.
+Neal's funnel is a famous toy example which shows how reparameterisation mitigates the problem of poor geometry:
 ```math
 z \sim N(0,1),
 ```
 ```math
 x \sim N(0, e^z).
 ```
-The distribution above shows funnel-shaped probabilistic density as belows.
+The distribution above shows the funnel-shaped probabilistic density as shown below:

 picture

 We can see that the density in Neal's funnel has the broad body and the narrow neck.
-HMC can't explore well on this kinds of shapes because of stiff changes of scale in the density.
-A large step size of an integrator works well in the body but not in the neck, and a small step size will work in the neck but not in the body.
-However, Neal's funnel can be easily reparameterised into independant Gaussians as belows:
+HMC cannot explore this density effectively because of the stiff change of scale in the density.
+A large step size of the integrator of the HMC would work well in the body but not in the neck, and a small step size of the integrator would work in the neck but not in the body.
+However, Neal's funnel can be easily reparameterised into independant Gaussians as shown below:
 ```math
 z \sim N(0,1),
 ```
 ```math
 x = e^z u, \, u \sim N(0,1).
 ```
-Then, Instead of sampling $X,Y$ directly, we can make a sample of $X,Y$ by sampling from $X,U$ and transfroms the values with the function written above.
+Then, Instead of sampling $X,Y$ directly, we can generate $X,Y$ by first sampling $X,U$ and next transfroming the sampled values with the function shown above.

-We can see that the reparmeterisation in Neal's funnel disconnect direct relationship between $X$ and $Y$.
-This kinds of reparameterisation is called Non-centred, while a centered reparameterisation, which includes identity functions, remains a direct connection.
-A non-centred reparameterisation makes density calculation simpler, but it cannot be a master key to fix a poor geometry becuase there exists indirect dependancies between variables usually occurred by observations.
-We should chose carefully whether we use non-centred or centred reparameterisation according to a distribution landscape of a model.
+We can see that the reparmeterisation in Neal's funnel removes the direct dependency between $X$ and $Y$.
+This kind of reparameterisation is called non-centred, while the centered reparameterisation, which includes the identity function, keeps the direct dependency between random variables.
+The non-centred reparameterisation simplies the density, but it is not a master key to fix the poor geometry because in typical models, there exists the indirect dependancy between variables induced by observations, and such a dependency cannot be eliminated by the non-centred reparameterisation.
+We should choose carefully whether we use non-centred or centred reparameterisation according to the shape of the density of the target model.

 - Probabilistic programming